Contrast-Security-OSS/terraform-aws-ecs-contrast-agent-injection/test/README.md

-# E2E Testing Framework for ECS Contrast Agent Sidecar
+# E2E Testing Framework for ECS Contrast Agent Injection

 This directory contains comprehensive end-to-end testing for the Terraform module.